426 Main Street Suite 2

 Understanding these issues is important for employers and employees alike.
 When an employee accepts workers compensation in Ma., they’re giving up their right to sue their employer for negligence.

-To clarify our terminology, in Massachusetts an employee is anyone on a company’s payroll that receives a W2 form at the end of the year.
+To clarify our terminology, in Massachusetts, an employee is anyone on a company’s payroll that receives a W2 form at the end of the year.
 Anyone else doing work for the company qualifies as an independent contractor.
 Independent contractors receive a 1099 form when it’s time to file taxes.

 As far as “the course of their employment” is concerned, the legal definition is as follows.
-Workers compensation law defines the course of employment as which the employee is on the employer’s premises, and preparing to commence or depart from work.
+Workers compensation law defines the course of employment as which the employee is on the employer’s premises and preparing to commence or depart from work.
 Employer-sponsored recreational activities are also covered under this terminology.
 So are promotional activities.

 Understanding these finer points are important for understanding Ma workers compensation.
 Even in that straightforward definition, there are some gray areas.
 Like what if an employee is at the workplace when they’re off the clock?
 Will their workers compensation claims still be considered?